 For the proposed solution, companies are encouraged to provide the detailed TP, or if not possible, a high-level proposal at least.

-For phase-2 discussion by Sep 26th 1000 UTC, please provide comments on the issues/solutions listed in phase-1 discussion outcome.
+For phase-2 discussion by Sep 26th 1000 UTC, please provide comments on the issues/solutions/TPs listed in phase-1 discussion outcome.
+Please continue to share identified issues that requires contribution input if not provided in phase-1 discussion.

 Companies are also encouraged to indicate miscellaneous and non-controversial issues (including editorial issues) here.
-Such issues can be provided until Sep 26th 1000 UTC and will be directly handled in the Rapporteur CR to be submitted to RAN2#131bis.
+Such issues can be provided until Oct.
+1st and will be directly handled in the Rapporteur CR to be submitted to RAN2#131bis.